strimzi/proposals/050-Kafka-Node-Pools.md

 ### Migration to KRaft / ZooKeeper-less Kafka

-While this proposal defines how the node pools will provide support for running Apache Kafka in the KRaft mode, they do not focus on the migration of ZooKeeper-based Kafka clusters to KRaft based Kafka clusters.
+While this proposal defines how the node pools will provide support for running Apache Kafka in the KRaft mode, it does not focus on the migration of ZooKeeper-based Kafka clusters to KRaft-based Kafka clusters.
 This should be part of a separate proposal.

 ### Future possibilities